42labs/starknet-interface-checker-gha/README.md

 ## Usage

-It assumes interfaces Assumes convention that if contract is called "Contract.cairo" then interface is "IContract.cairo".
+It assumes interfaces Assumes convention that if contract is called `Contract.cairo` then interface is `IContract.cairo`.

 See the [Empiric repo](https://github.com/42labs/Empiric) for a real world example.